For the latest stable version, please use Spring Security 6.1.4!

 value="4bfd1575-3ad1-4d21-96c7-4ef2d9f86721"/>

-If the other options for including the actual CSRF token in the request do not work, you can take advantage of the fact that the CsrfToken is exposed as an HttpServletRequest attribute named _csrf.
+If these options are not available, you can take advantage of the fact that the CsrfToken is exposed as an HttpServletRequest attribute named _csrf.
+The following example does this with a JSP:

-CSRF Token in Form with Request Attribute
+CSRF Token in HTML Form with Request Attribute

 <c:url var="logoutUrl" value="/logout"/>